percona/k8spxc-docs/docs/operator.md

 ### `users.passwordSecretRef.key`

-Key in the secret that corresponds to the value of the user's password (`password` by defalut).
+Key in the secret that corresponds to the value of the user's password (`password` by default).

 | Value type | Example |
 | ---------- | ------- |